 On the outside, the palace is impressive by its subtle and grandiose style.
 Statues of angels and little cupids just draw the front of the palace and guarding the entrance, two large stone lions sit proudly.
 A feature must be mentioned, the magnificent canopy that shades the entrance, something that borrowed the style of Art Nouveau.

 To enter the courtyard of the palace, do not be fear and not force the padlocked door of the portal, which is hard to open.
 Enter the palace, you’ll pay a ticket to 6 lei / person and perhaps also the photo fee of 30 lei.
-The visit is in full autonomy, we will provide you a comprehensive description of the monument which will let you understand everything that the museum hides.
+The visit is in full autonomy, I will provide you a comprehensive description of the monument which will let you understand everything that the museum hides.
 Unfortunately, the information is only in Romanian.
 So I’ll try to count the history of this wonderful artist with undeniable talent…

 History of George Enescu: